OptiCycle/Opti_Cycle/README.md

 ## Overview
 ### Description
 OptiCycle is an app that aims to make recycling smarter.
-It is able to categorize waste for a user, connects users to other recyclers, provides local recycling information, and track's a user's recycling habits.
+It is able to categorize waste for a user, connect users to other recyclers, provide local recycling information, and track a user's recycling habits.

 ### App Evaluation
 [Evaluation of your app across the following attributes]